-- Howard County Library created and began operating in a portable school building in Ellicott City.
+- Howard County Library System (HCLS) began operating in a portable school building in Ellicott City.

-- The Library moved to rented quarters on the corner of Route 144 & St. John's Lane.
+- HCLS moved to rented quarters on the corner of Route 144 & St. John's Lane.

-- Dedicated first permanent Library building on Frederick Road.
+- HCLS opened its first permanent building on Frederick Road.

-- Marvin Thomas hired as Howard County Library's first director.
+- Marvin Thomas was hired as HCLS' first Director.

 - Developed a card catalog and began reference services.

 - Extended its hours of operation to six days and four evenings per week.